Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public -- so don't go tromping around uninvited!

 USModernist

 1963 - The Albert Frey House II, 686 Palisades Drive, Palm Springs CA. Addition in 1972 by Frey.
 He lived there until his death in 1998 and willed the house to the Palm Springs Art Museum for architectural learning and research.
 Gated area; no access.
 Featured in GA Houses 40.
-Open to visitors during Modernism Week and special events.
+Open to visitors with arrangement through the Museum.
 Photos 2 and 3 by Jackie Craven.
 Featured in Real Housewives of Orange County in 2021.

-1963 - The Hollingworth House, Palm Springs CA. Unbuilt.
+1963 - The William Hollingworth House I, 187 West San Marco Way, Palm Springs CA. Designed with Robson Chambers.
+Unbuilt.

-1963 - The Silliano House, Desert Hot Springs CA. Unbuilt.
+1963 - The Silliano House, Desert Hot Springs CA. Designed with Robson Chambers.
+Unbuilt.

 USModernist